Electrocardiogram (ECG)

 The type of ECG test you have will depend on your symptoms and what type of heart problem you might have.
 There are three main types of ECG.

 • A resting or standard ECG – this is done while you lie down and relax.
-It usually only takes a few minutes to do.
+It usually takes a few minutes to do.

 • An exercise ECG – this is done while you exercise, usually when you walk on a treadmill or cycle on an exercise bike.
 It shows how your heart copes under strain.
 You may have this test to investigate irregular heartbeats that happen when you exercise, or to help find out if you have coronary heart disease, although it’s used less often for this now.

-• A monitoring patch – you stick the patch onto your chest (there aren’t any wires) and it records the electrical activity of your heart.
+• A monitoring patch – you stick the patch on to your chest (there aren’t any wires) and it records the electrical activity of your heart.
 You can use it for up to two weeks.

 If your doctor recommends a particular type of ECG, they’ll give you information about the test and what it involves.